Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 -local features, e.g. the number/presence of specific functional moities (molecular fingerprints) -Global Features e.g. molecular weight, lipophilicity

-Part I - In solubility prediction project we have reproduce the solubility results of compounds given by Delaney (2004), article is cited in the notebook file
+Part I - In this solubility prediction project we have reproduced the solubility results of compounds given by Delaney (2004), article is cited in the notebook file

 ###### here all the files have .json extension convert them to .ipynb then work on them ######